 |Western Utility Contractors Inc.||H&H, Nt’l Distribution|

 What makes our training site one of the finest in the country?
 A great staff, participation of concerned contractors & equipment dealers, and the ideal location of the site itself are a few of our strengths, but the strongest ingredient is the strong support of our membership.
-Active members of Local 139 allocate money from their negotiated pay-raise to fund this program & assure state of the art training is available for apprenticeship & journeyman training.
+Active members of Local 139 allocate money from their negotiated pay-raise to fund this program & assure state-of-the-art training is available for apprenticeship & journeyman training.
 The dividends on their investment?
-A well trained, safe and proficient workforce that strive towards better working conditions with great economic packages!
+A well-trained, safe and proficient workforce that strives towards better working conditions with great economic packages!

 The Local 139 Health Fund Advantage Healthy Workers are Productive Workers